Earnslaw Burn Track

 From the Bush Line

-Upon checking the map, I realised I already passed the rock biv on the opposite side of the river.
-Once out of the forest, the view that greets you from the bush line is the imposing, slanted walls of Turret Head (2350m) and the peaks of Mt Earnslaw in the distance (2820/30m)- quite the spectacle.
-I took a look at the tall tussocks, alpine bushes and spiky spaniard, and put my long gaiters on – within five minutes I took them off again as it was far too hot!
+Emerging from the forest, the view that greets you at the bush line is spectacular – the imposing, slanted walls of Turret Head (2,350 m) and the distant peaks of Mt Earnslaw (2,820 m) making for quite the sight.
+I took one look at the tall tussocks, alpine scrub and spiky speargrass ahead and dutifully put my long gaiters on, only to take them off again within five minutes as it was simply too hot!

 Earnsla Burn Track Tussocks